Before upgrading, if you put your project under source control, you can easily revert changes later if you want. See Add a Project to Source Control.

 If you want to run upgrade checks but not apply fixes automatically where possible, clear the check box Apply upgrades automatically.

 If you want to change which files to upgrade and which checks to run, click Change Options.
 In the Upgrade Options dialog box, clear check boxes for models and checks you want to exclude from the upgrade.
 For example, you might want to exclude checks that require an Update Diagram.

 When you click Upgrade, the tool runs the checks and applies fixes if specified.
 Upgrading can take several minutes.

 Examine the Upgrade Project Report.
 The summary at the top shows how many files passed and how many files require attention.

 Select files in the left list to view check results on the right.
 By default, the left list shows any files that need attention.
-Show instead all files, files that passed, or files that passed with fixes, by using the Show files control.
+Show instead all files, files types, all results, files that passed, or files that passed with fixes, by using the Show controls.

 Select checks in the right list to read details of results and any applied fixes in the lower pane.
 Examine checks marked as needing attention, with an orange circle in the Result column.
 For details of upgrading libraries, see Upgrade Libraries.